JosephiusX/Yelp-Talk/README.md

         ??????????????? no token shown when user created  probally why auth isint working for anything
         ************ i neglected to generate auth token when i added try catch to create user route - issue resolved

+        audate send to send the topic : res.status(201).send(topic)

+        in topic model add ref to user:
+                ref: 'User'

+        add virtual attribute to user schema